We all know that it’s important to take care of our mouths.

 For mild to moderate cases, cleaning the pockets around the teeth and establishing a better oral hygiene routine is usually effective in treating gum disease.
 For advanced cases where tooth loss has occurred, more invasive procedures, such as dental implants and crowns, may be required.

-If you are in or around the Lost Mountain area of Powder Springs, and are experiencing the signs and symptoms associated with gum disease, contact Shining Smiles today to schedule your professional dental exam.
+If you are in or around Marietta, Powder Springs, and are experiencing the signs and symptoms associated with gum disease, contact Shining Smiles today to schedule your professional dental exam.